wpswings/membership-for-woocommerce/README.txt

 == WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES ==

 * [**Subscriptions for WooCommerce** ](https://wordpress.org/plugins/subscriptions-for-woocommerce/): The admin can offer membership subscriptions to users for limited access.
 For limited access, the admin can decide the subscription duration of the membership plan.

+* [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/): With our wallet system plugin the admin can set up a digital wallet system on their WooCommerce store and its compatibility with the membership plugin allows the admin to accept membership payment via wallet.
+Users can easily add money to their wallets and use it to buy memberships hassle-free.

 * **WPML Compatibility:** Membership for WooCommerce lets the admin add desired content and translate it into multiple languages.
 WPML compatibility gives you easy access to professional translation management.